jhotta/dd-omegat/target/dd-docs/content/integrations/directory.md

-# Configuration*To capture Directory metrics you need to install the Datadog Agent.*
+# 設定*To capture Directory metrics you need to install the Datadog Agent.*

 2. Ensure the user account running the Agent (typically `dd-agent`) has read access to the monitored directory and files.
 3. Configure the Agent to connect to your directories.
 Edit `directory.yaml` in your `conf.d` directory.